solidi/learning-notes/interviews/career-tips.md

 ## FINAL CAREER TIP
 - Chasing humanities - software is about people.
 - Ask for feedback; learn from others.
+- Everything in software is learning, which can be a creative output.
+    - The meta.

 ## Resources